Logo Bayernportal

 Procedure details

-The Free State of Bavaria has founded the Bavarian Collection Point for Radioactive Materials GmbH (GRB) for this purpose.
-The company has all the necessary permits, equipment and storage facilities in Mitterteich.
+The Free State of Bavaria has founded GRB Sammelstelle Bayern für radioaktive Stoffe GmbH (GRB) for this purpose.
+The company has all the necessary permits, facilities and storage options in Mitterteich.

 The waste mainly comes from hospitals, doctors' surgeries and research facilities.
-It mainly consists of contaminated protective clothing, syringes, cleaning materials and irradiation sources, test sources and experimental equipment that can no longer be used.
+It mainly consists of contaminated protective clothing, syringes, cleaning materials and disused radiation sources, test lamps and experimental equipment.

 The Bavarian state collection point accepts radioactive waste,